 The chatbots can be trained to use natural language to respond with relevant content.
 They then look up and return information from Dataverse, prompt the user to provide more information, trigger a workflow in Power Automate, or hand the conversation off to a live user via Omnichannel for Customer Service.

 If you want to create Model-driven or Portal Power Apps, you need to use Dataverse.
 For everything else, Dataverse is optional.

 Examples of ERP connectors include: Salesforce, SAP, Dynamics NAV, Dynamics 365 Business Central, Dynamics 365 Sales Insights, Dynamics 365 Customer Insights, Dynamics 365 for Finance and Operations, Dynamics 365 Customer Voice, Commercient, Impexium

 Examples of non-ERP connectors include: Bitbucket, Jira, Slack, Trello, Zendesk

 It is a matter of pricing/licensing.
-Standard connectors are available to users with an Office 365 License (the ‘free’ plan), whereas premium connectors require users to purchase a per-user or per-app/per-flow plan.
+Standard connectors are available to users with an Office 365 Licence (the ‘free’ plan), whereas premium connectors require users to purchase a per-user or per-app/per-flow plan.